List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Lids for pots and pans

-~ better to buy limited number of transparent glass lids that would fit the stainless steel as well as nonstick pan sizes
+~ better to buy limited number of lids that would fit both the stainless steel as well as nonstick pan sizes - save money. my preference: glass lids, i want to be able to see what's going on in the pan.

 High-hipped flat big platter [Hindi: paraat]